SPEECH-LANGUAGE AND OCCUPATIONAL THERAPY,

 Ability to participate & succeed in sports & social activities

 Quicker thinking & sharper memory

 More efficient organization skills

 Don’t forget about exercising your brain!
-Whether you are looking for general cognitive enhancement, want to get your ideas out more easily, or need remediation for skills lost, SPS can design a speech language pathology program to reach your goals
+Whether you are looking for general cognitive enhancement, want to get your ideas out more easily, or need remediation for skills lost, SPS can design a unique program to reach your goals.

 SPS Speech-Language Pathologists hold Master’s Degrees or higher in Speech-Language Pathology, are certified by the American Speech-Language-Hearing Association, and are licensed to practice in the state of Georgia.